 Super-healthy folks are often horrified at the things that are battered, deep fried and enjoyed by the rest of us, and if you think of deep-fried pizza, you can perhaps agree they may have a point here.
 You’d be wrong to dismiss deep-fried pizza simply because our conventional understanding of the beast is warped.
-If you ask for it almost anywhere, you’d be given a greasy, cheese and calorie laden slice of arterial doom – unless you happen to be in Italy.

 The Italian idea of what they call ‘pizza fritta’ is a far cry from what we imagine it to be.
 It’s allegedly one of the oldest forms of fast food, and has been popular on the streets of Naples for centuries.
 Pizza fritta is simple but amazing, being made from a disk of pizza dough placed in hot oil until it is crisp and golden.
 It’s then removed and covered in a selection of traditional toppings.
 Sometimes a second layer of dough is added to the toppings, making the final result more of a calzone with crunch – this is known as a panzerotto.